vb000/llvm-escapade/README-notes.md

   --misfetch-cost=<uint>                                          - Cost that models the probabilistic r isk of an instruction misfetch due to a jump comparing to falling through, whose cost is zero.
 ```

+## Modifying Non-Blocking Load Latency

+Starting with scheduler architecture:

+RISCV backend seems to use the MIScheduler which is intending to be modern replacement of ScheduleDAG.
+[Slide 15 here](https://llvm.org/devmtg/2016-09/slides/Absar-SchedulingInOrder.pdf) provides a great overview of the APIs.